NYSOFA: New York's Lead Agency for Aging Services Programs

 The New York State Office for the Aging -- commonly known as NYSOFA -- is designated as New York’s lead

-While the New York State Association of Area Agencies on Aging (NYSAAAA) is the nonprofit professional association advocating for the 59 mostly county-based Area Agencies on Aging, NYSOFA is the state's agency for administering federal Older Americans Act programs and services, state-funded programs, and grant-related initiatives.
+While the Association on Aging in NY is the nonprofit professional association advocating for the 59 mostly county-based Area Agencies on Aging, NYSOFA is the state's agency for administering federal Older Americans Act programs and services, state-funded programs, and grant-related initiatives.